-- Amend Article 104 as follows: 2 - Delete "Five members present in person included amongst whom shall be two representatives at least of each of the two Divisions of the Society (subject always to future alterations under this Article if more than two Divisions are established) shall form a quorum of the Council."

-"Five members present in person included amongst whom shall be one representative at least of each of the four Divisions of the Society (subject always to future alterations under this Article if more than four Divisions are established) shall form a quorum of the Council.'

-- 3. Amend Article 74 by deleting "twenty-one" and adding "eighteen" - Replace Article 12 with the following:
+Antition and the property in person between many warms and the two representatives at least of each of the two Divisions of the Society (subject always to future alterations under this Article If more than two Divisions are established) shall form a quorum of the Council."
+"Five members present in person included amongst whom shall be one representative at least of each of the four Divisions of the Society (subject always to future alterations under this Article if more than four Divisions are established) shall form a quorum of the Council."
+Amend Article 74 by deleting "twenty-one" and adding "eighteen".
+Replace Article 12 with the following:

-"The number of Honorary Members shall not at any time exceed fifteen (15) or 3% of the Corporate Membership, whichever is the greater."
+"The number of Honorary Members shall not at any time exceed fifteen (15) or 3% of the Corporate Membership, whichever is the

+greater."

 Replace Article 14 with the following:

-- 5 - "It shall not be permissible for a Member of the Society to apply for the grade of Fellow.
-Unless otherwise provided by these Articles a Fellow shall be entitled to vote at any General Meeting of the Society and at any General Meeting of the Division of which he is a member ' - 6.
+"It shall not be permissible for a Member of the Society to apply for the grade of Fellow.
+Unless otherwise provided by these Articles a Fellow shall be entitled to vote at any General Meeting of the Society and at any General Meeting of the Division of which he is a memher."

 Amend the following Articles as indicated:

-Article 56 - Delete "30th day of June" and add "30th day of September" wherever appearing in Article 56.
+Article 56 - Delete "30th day of June" and add

+"30th day of September" wherever appearing

+in Article 56.

-Article 57 - Delete "30th day of September" and add "31st day of December" wherever appearing in Article 57.
+Article 57 - Delete "30th day of September"

+and add "31st day of December" wherever appearing in Article 57.

-Article 65 (2) - Delete "31st day of March" and add "30th day of June" wherever appearing in Article 65 (2).
+Article 65 (2) - Delete "31st day of March" and add "30th day of June" wherever appearing in

+Article 65 (2).